 Firstly, I would like to start off by saying that I wasn't meant to originally attend the pitch in person...
 I was supposed to be in Cambridge (more specifically the Biomedical Campus) to help out with some serious family matters, before the action got called off the day before and I unexpectedly found myself coming along to attend.
 With that in mind, I had recorded a video pitch three days before the pitching event on the 8th of March, which took over a dozen attempts before I was able to say the right things, and needed some changing to fit the social impact scope of the Thrive pitching event - which sadly meant having to leave out the publishing sector from the content of the pitch this time round.
 But that doesn't mean that I have gotten rid of that idea for good.

-And it wasn't long before more people started trickling into the room - firstly, fellow colleagues from the Careers team started coming in with the trolley full of refreshments.
-Then came the judges turn to come inside, which included Andy Skinner from AMS, Peter Basford, the director of the Business Growth Coaches Network, Ipswich Central head honcho Lee Walker, as well as Stacey who would be Fleximizing the cash to whoever would win the competition.
+When I arrived into the pitching room, it wasn't long before more people started trickling into the room - firstly, fellow colleagues from the Careers team started coming in with the trolley full of refreshments.
+Then came the judges turn to come inside.
 And the other participants also started coming in, one-by-one.

-Eventually the meet and greet ended at about 1:10pm, and after Amy and Hannah gave away some brief introductions about what the Showcase was all about, it was time to get going with the pitching session - there were six pitches to go through, and interestingly enough, Amy decided to start off the session by playing my video-recorded pitch about my fantasy mapping enterprise.
+Eventually the meet and greet ended at about 1:10pm, and after some brief introductions about what the Showcase was all about, it was time to get going with the pitching session - there were six pitches to go through, and interestingly enough, the session started off by playing my video-recorded pitch about my fantasy mapping enterprise.

-Once the video finished playing, I was then roasted a few times by the judges about my access to the market that I was looking to promote, how I was going to promote the space and some advice on collaboration (to which I answered the questions fairly confidently), and then receiving rounds of applauses from the crowd, it was time to move on to the second pitch from Vivian Tanaka about her new mental health social enterprise called Kameleon.
-It started with a very powerful message, courtesy of a Northgate High School student who drew an illustration with the caption "What are you like inside your head" - before moving on to describe a powerful story about her being born in Zimbabwe, and then getting brought over to the UK at the age of 10, having no knowledge of English at the time.
+Once the video finished playing, I was then roasted a few times by the judges about my access to the market that I was looking to promote, how I was going to promote the space and some advice on collaboration (to which I answered the questions fairly confidently), and then receiving rounds of applauses from the crowd, it was time to move on to the second pitch about a new mental health social enterprise called Kameleon.
+It started with a very powerful message, courtesy of a Northgate High School student who drew an illustration with the caption "What are you like inside your head" - before moving on to describe a powerful story about their origins in Zimbabwe, and then getting brought over to the UK at the age of 10, having no knowledge of English at the time.

 The timescale sounded promising enough, with the presenter having already spent a few years testing the idea with students at several local schools, and to see that it has reached a stage where the platform will be rolling out in eight weeks time.
 And there are still plenty of routes to build the idea further and eventually turn it into a national idea further down the line - such as building relationships with the local football clubs, such as the ones in Leiston and Needham Market, as well as expertise around safeguarding and GDPR.